Battle of Princeton

 General George Washington's commitment to cross the Delaware River on Christmas 1776 foreshadowed the many hardships faced as well as the eventual victory of the Continental Army during the American Revolution.

-The Culper Spy Ring was an American spy network operating during the War of American Independence that?
+The Culper Spy Ring was an American spy network operating during the War of American Independence that provided George Washington with information on British troop movements.

 David Bushnell (1740–1826) was an inventor and a veteran of the Continental Army during the American Revolutionary War.
 His most notable invention was “The Turtle,” a one-man submersible which became the first submarine to be used in active combat – albeit unsuccessfully – during the Revolutionary War.